 Treatment depends on the severity of the condition, but may include:

-- Antibiotic medications – a single oral dose of an antibiotic (azithromycin) is the first line of treatment in uncomplicated cases.
-The drugs kill off the bacteria so that the body’s natural healing processes can repair the eye.
-Antibiotics must be given to all household members.
+- antibiotic medications – a single oral dose of an antibiotic (azithromycin) is the first line of treatment in uncomplicated cases.
+This medication kills off the bacteria so that the body’s natural healing processes can repair the eye.
+Antibiotics must be given to all household members where trachoma is found.
 In areas where there is widespread infection, the whole community may need to be treated.
-Treatment may need to be repeated every six to 12 months.
+Treatment may need to be repeated every six to 12 months

 Prevention of trachoma

-A clean face and clean environment are the key prevention strategies to combat trachoma.
+A clean face and clean environment are the key prevention strategies to combat trachoma (no visible secretions from the eyes or nose).
 The Australian guidelines (prepared by Communicable Disease Network Australia) closely follow those outlined in SAFE, the World Health Organization’s proposed form of trachoma control.
-SAFE stands for S
+SAFE stands for Surgery, Antibiotics, Facial cleanliness and Environmental improvement.

 Prevention of trachoma in remote communities is proving to be difficult.
 During the 1970s, the Australian Government treated nearly 40,000 Australians affected with trachoma.
 In November 2006, the National Trachoma Surveillance and Reporting Unit (NTSRU) was established to combat trachoma among outback Aboriginal communities.

 The proper implementation of the full SAFE Strategy has significantly reduced trachoma in many communities.
 The overall prevalence of trachoma in children between five and nine years old in endemic areas in 2009 was 14 per cent and in 2012, this had been reduced to four per cent.
-However, 25 per cent of communities had rates over 10 per cent (NTRSU).
+However, according to the NTRSU, 25 per cent of communities had rates over 10 per cent.

 Where to get help